NTI-Gymnasieingenjor/kassa-system/README.md

 - Comments above the code

 ## Definition of Done
-- The code must be commented and documented when needed
+- The code must be commented and documented when needed.
-- All code must pass their respective tests
+- All code must pass their respective tests.
-- All members in the group must understand the code and approve the push
+- All members in the group must understand the code and approve the push.